"The Transcription and Transmission of Georgian Liturgical Chant"

 "This is one of the most outstanding dissertations in musicology it has been my pleasure to be involved with in my twenty years at Princeton.
 It is the first extensive English-language study and analysis of the polyphonic traditions of (what is now) the Republic of Georgia.
 The study is written by, arguably, a world-expert on the subject, a scholar who combines rigorous academic training in the musicology program at Princeton with thorough immersion in the musical practice, language, and culture of Georgia.
 It is hard to think of a more felicitous combination, and the result speaks volumes."

-- Rob Wegman (dissertation advisor)
+- Professor Rob Wegman (Princeton University)

 Dissertation Committee and Readers: